Machine-Learning-Club-India/ml-Club/_posts/2019-02-03-what-are-decision-trees-for-actuaries.md

 ---

 ### Terminology related to Decision Trees:
-Let's look at the basic terminology used with Decision trees:
+Let's look at the basic terminology used with Decision trees:<br>
-**ROOT Node**: It represents the entire population or sample and this further gets divided into two or more homogeneous sets.
+**ROOT Node**: It represents the entire population or sample and this further gets divided into two or more homogeneous sets.<br>
-**SPLITTING**: It is a process of dividing a node into two or more sub-nodes.
+**SPLITTING**: It is a process of dividing a node into two or more sub-nodes.<br>
-**Decision Node**: When a sub-node splits into further sub-nodes, then it is called a decision node.
+**Decision Node**: When a sub-node splits into further sub-nodes, then it is called a decision node.<br>
-**Leaf/ Terminal Node**: Nodes do not split is called Leaf or Terminal node.
+**Leaf/ Terminal Node**: Nodes do not split is called Leaf or Terminal node.<br>

 In the above example:
 - Each Internal Node (Boxes) tests 1 attribute of the data point (xi)